In California, students may attend three types of law schools that offer classroom instruction at a fixed-facility campus:

-For more information on the minimum study requirements at a fixed-facility law school accredited by the State Bar of California’s Committee of Bar Examiners: [hyperlink: Accredited Law School Rules and Guidelines for Accredited Law School Rules].
+For more information on the minimum study requirements at a fixed-facility law school accredited by the State Bar of California’s Committee of Bar Examiners, please review the Accredited Law School Rules.

-For more information on the minimum study requirements at an unaccredited fixed-facility law school: Unaccredited Law School Rules and Guidelines for Unaccredited Law School Rules].
+For more information on the minimum study requirements at an unaccredited fixed-facility law school please review the Unaccredited Law School Rules.

 Neither the committee nor the State Bar Office of Admissions will advise prospective students on the advantages or disadvantages of studying law at either a law school approved by the American Bar Association, an accredited law school, an unaccredited registered law school or the quality of the legal education programs provided by any of the listed schools.

-Prospective students should refer to available resources such as the law school pass/fail statistics on the bar examination and First-Year Law Students’ Examination (available on the admissions portion of the State Bar of California’s website at www.calbar.ca.gov/admissions, current and former students, pre-legal advisers located on college or university campuses, and other career counselors, among others.
+Prospective students should refer to available resources such as the law school pass/fail statistics on the bar examination and First-Year Law Students’ Examination, current and former students, pre-legal advisers located on college or university campuses, and other career counselors, among others.

 Applicants seeking admission to practice law in California will receive credit for their law study at a registered unaccredited fixed-facility law school only if such study is completed in accordance with Title 4, Division 1 of the Rules of the State Bar of California (Admissions Rules).